xalelax/blog/_drafts/bayes.markdown

 Fun fact: Bayes' Theorem,
-arguably one of the most important theorems in statistics, was discovered by a presbyterian minister and theologian.
+arguably one of the most important theorems in statistics, was discovered by Reverend Thomas Bayes, a presbyterian minister and theologian.
 It should not come as a surprise, then, that it can be applied to questions at the fringe of Science and bear interesting results.